Super Mario All-Stars/Unused Graphics

 World 5

 The tower map icon for World 5.
-How is it different than what you see in-game, you ask?
-This unused graphic has the grass texture around it and is probably what you were meant to see, whereas the used tower graphic has those spaces completely blank.
-And this oversight was carried over to Super Mario Advance 4 as well!
+This unused graphic has the grass texture around it and probably is what you were meant to see, but the tower graphic that appears in-game has its empty space completely... well, empty.
+This oversight was carried over to Super Mario Advance 4 as well!

 World 8

-The "air force" on the map should have fire coming out of its back for one frame.
+The "air force" on the map should have fire coming out of its back.

-The skulls that decorate the World 8 map, directly based on the NES version.
+The skulls that decorate the World 8 map, only slightly altered from the NES version.

-Bowser's Castle in the world map, but this one is differently shaded in some parts than the one that appears in-game and it's missing the terrain texture on the blank areas.
-This one also uses different colors for the tower roofs, making them look miscolored when the castle's palette is applied.
-It looks fine in some other palettes, though.
+Bowser's Castle in the world map, but with different shading and lacking the terrain texture behind it.
+It also uses different colors for the tower roofs, making them look miscolored when the castle's regular palette is applied.

 The unused wheel, spikes, and propeller were updated as well.